Author(s)

 Subject(s)

 When Eleanor founded Guadalupe Street Co-op in the early 1980s, she was in her mid-twenties and madly in love with her girlfriend, Meg.
 Together, they envisioned an idyllic grocery store owned by its workers and customers.
-But after only a year, Meg bolted, leaving Eleanor with a floundering business and an angry, unhealing wound.

 Forty years later, Guadalupe Street Co-op is an iconic Austin business with a loyal customer base, an antiquated business model, and a disgruntled staff.
 Roz, one of the store鈥檚 senior managers, is too caught up stalking her ex-wife online to notice that her girlfriend, Molly, is plotting with her coworkers to unionize.
 Roz also doesn鈥檛 see that Molly is not-so-secretly in a situationship with Randy, the dairy manager leading their collective.